 The customer success plan will become the map for the onboarding process.
-Let’s talk a little bit more about why this plan is so important to an organization.
+Let’s discuss why this plan is so important to an organization.

 How a Customer Success Plan Works

 Designed properly and implemented correctly, the customer success plan defines measurable goals.
-Without milestones built into the system and measurements for defining success, it is nearly impossible to determine how well the plan is working and if the client has achieved their “value add” expectation.
+Without milestones built into the system and measurements for defining success, it is nearly impossible to determine how well the plan works and if the client has achieved their “value add” expectation.

-A well-executed plan also creates consistency in the process and decreases the chance of mistakes or losing a client during the onboarding process due to gaps in procedures.
+A well-executed plan also creates consistency in the process and decreases the chance of mistakes or losing a client during the onboarding process due to procedural gaps.
 Without a plan, you and your client waste valuable time that could be spent on additional value-adding tasks.
 Clients will feel more confident and comfortable with an organization that has created a concise and cohesive onboarding process and customer success plan.
 This professional approach will also lend credibility to your business and brand.

 Essential Elements of a Customer Success Plan

 While customer success plans will differ from organization to organization and industry to industry, there are some essential elements that every plan should include.

 - Customer Definition.
 Your customer is the very heart of your business.
-Understanding who they are, their organizational culture, their strategic goals, and their resources is essential to any customer success plan.
-Neglecting to clearly define your customer can lead to gaps in the goals and methodology of onboarding.
-An improper definition of client needs can also lead to frustration on the part of the client, leading to customer turnover.ㅤ
+Understanding who they are, their organizational culture, their strategic goals, and their resources are essential to any customer success plan.
+Neglecting to define your customer clearly can lead to gaps in the goals and methodology of onboarding.
+An improper definition of client needs can also lead to frustration on the client’s part, leading to customer turnover. ㅤ

 - Value Definition.
-Understanding how the customer defines success will be a key element in your plan.
+Understanding how the customer defines success will be key to your plan.
 If you determine the goal is one thing and the client determines it to be another, then failure to achieve success is imminent.
-For this step within the customer success plan, everyone needs to be on the same page when defining success.
-A strong customer success manager or team will understand the client’s pain points and be able to suggest metrics or milestones that can define success.ㅤ
+Everyone needs to be on the same page when defining success for this step within the customer success plan.
+A strong customer success manager or team will understand the client’s pain points and be able to suggest metrics or milestones that can define success. ㅤ